skerkour/black-hat-rust/README.md

 A RAT (for Remote Access Tool), also known as implant or beacon, is a kind of software used to perform offensive operations on a target's machines.
 In this chapter we will build our own RAT communicating to a remote server and database.

 #### 11 - Securing communications with end-to-end encryption <span title="work in progress">🚧</span>
-The consequences of our own infrastructure being compromised or seized can be desastrious.
+The consequences of our own infrastructure being compromised or seized can be disastrous.
 We will add end-to-end encryption to our RAT’s communication in order to secure its communications and avoid leaving traces on our servers.

 #### 12 - Going multi-platforms <span title="to do">🕒</span>
 Today’s computing landscape is extremely fragmented.
 From Windows to macOS we can’t target only one Operating System to ensure the success of our operations.
 In this section we will see how Rust’s ecosystem is extremely useful when it comes to cross-compilation.